How To Use An Air Curtain Burner / Destructor / Incinerator

-The length of your pit should be about 2 feet shorter than the length of your manifold.
-You want to have about 1 foot of extra space on either side of your manifold.
+The length of your pit should be the same length or slightly shorter than the length of your manifold.
 It should be approximately ten feet wide and ten feet or more in depth.
 Of course, the dimensions vary depending on the size of your machine and the regulations of your locality, but these are average measurements.
 The most critical points are that your pit is deep enough to fit the debris under the curtain of air while it is burning and that your manifold is not shorter than your pit, since that would prevent that curtain of air from covering the burn pit completely and would allow the smoke and sparks to escape through the side(s).

 How Can I Get A Burn Permit to Use A Trench Burner?